zephyrproject-rtos/zephyr/doc/kernel_v2/threads/lifecycle.rst

 Concepts
 ********

-Any number of threads can be definedby an application.
-Each thread is referenced by its memory address.
+Any number of threads can be defined by an application.
+Each thread is referenced by a :dfn:`thread id` that is assigned when the thread is spawned.

 A thread has the following key properties:

-* A **thread region**, which is the area of memory used by the thread and for its stack.
-The **size** of the thread region can be tailored to meet the specific needs of the thread.
+* A **stack area**, which is a region of memory used for the thread's control block (of type :c:type:`struct k_thread`) and for its stack.
+  The **size** of the stack area can be tailored to conform to the actual needs of the thread's processing.

 * An **entry point function**, which is invoked when the thread is started.
   Up to 3 **argument values** can be passed to this function.

 * A **scheduling priority**, which instructs the kernel's scheduler how to allocate CPU time to the thread.
+(See :ref:`scheduling_v2`.)

+* A set of **thread options**, which allow the thread to receive special treatment by the kernel under specific circumstances.
-(See "Thread Scheduling".)
+  (See :ref:`thread_options_v2`.)

 * A **start delay**, which specifies how long the kernel should wait before starting the thread.